bitmakerla/estela/docs/bitmaker_cli/commands/login.md

 ## Description

 Authenticate to Bitmaker Cloud.
-After you run this command, the CLI prompts you for the host API endpoint to send the requests, your username, and your password.
-Once you are logged in, the CLI saves your authentication token and host address in `~/.bitmaker.yaml`.
+After running this command, the CLI prompts you for the host API endpoint to send the requests, your username, and your password.
+Once logged in, the CLI saves your authentication token and host address in `~/.bitmaker.yaml`.

 ## Usage